Xriuk/NeatMapper/docs/advanced-options/reuse-maps.md

 When creating projection expression you can reuse existing maps by using the `NestedProjector` instance you will find in the projection context.

-When the final map will be created the nested projector map will be replaced with the actual nested expression inline.
+When the final map will be created the nested projector map will be replaced with the actual nested expression inline with the arguments replaced.

 ```csharp
 public class MyMaps :